 Looking after a baby

-Babies placed in fostering may be very young and vulnerable, and you will need to be at home full time to keep them healthy and to meet any medical needs.
+Babies placed in fostering may be very young and vulnerable, and you will need to be at home full time to keep them healthy and to meet all their needs.
 You will need to ensure you interact and play with them, provide a variety of experiences to stimulate all their senses and promote healthy physical growth.
 Many babies will require regular contact with the birth family, sometimes daily.

 Case study: Victoria is a new baby that has been taken into care because her parents have drug and alcohol issues and are unable to take care of her.
 She will stay with a foster carer until the courts decide the best outcome for her.
 She may eventually move back to her parents, live with other family members or an adoptive family may be found.